AnnotationSro/ember-advanced-combobox/README.md

 | onDropdownShow       | Action callback called when dropdown is going to show                                                           |
 | onDropdownHide       | Action callback called when dropdown is going to hide                                                             |

-Also note that if there is only one item in the `valueList`, it will be automatically selected.
+Also note that if there is only one item available in combobox, it will be automatically selected.

 ## Styling